JuliaEcosystem/PackageAnalyzer.jl/docs/src/index.md

   * has continuous integration: true
     * GitHub Actions
 ```

-You use the inplace version [`analyze!`](@ref), e.g. as `analyze!(root, find_package("Flux"))` to clone
-the package to a particular directory `root` which is not cleaned up afterwards, and likewise can pass a vector of paths instead of a single path employ use a threaded loop to analyze each package.

 You can also directly analyze the source code of a package via [`analyze`](@ref)
 by passing in the path to it, for example with the `pkgdir` function: